 The BLS reported that employment of massage therapists is expected to grow by roughly 23% from 2012-2022, significantly faster than the average for all jobs.
 This growth is attributed to a growing overall demand for massage services.
 Also, demand for such services from older age groups will increase because this growing population segment is enjoying longer, more active lives, says the BLS.

 In May 2013, massage therapists earned an average wage of $40,400 per year, according to the BLS.
-Those working for other ambulatory health care services, however, earned an average annual wage of $55,700 (BLS).
+Those working for other ambulatory health care services, however, earned a higher average annual wage of $55,700 (BLS).
 The personal care industry employed the highest number of massage therapists in 2013, according to the BLS.

 Massage and Related Therapeutic Professions Related Articles